Ethereum-Max/EMAX-Contracts/README.md

 ## Deploying To Test Net
+For local testing comment out initializer function and uncomment constructor.
+Also, remove ProxyOwnable inheritance.
+Revert to the initializer method when migrating with truffle to a testnet or mainnet.

 * **_Single line view_**
 	* `git pull --all; npm install; truffle compile; npx truffle migrate --compile-all --network ropsten --reset`
 * Execute the command below to pull in all the most recent changes